Oracle Backend for Microservices and AI

 Apisix

-For example, by right-clicking on grafana monitor, a tunnel will be opened with a message holding a button to open a web browser on the administrator’s Grafana console.
+For example, by right-clicking on Grafana Console, a tunnel will be opened with a message holding a button to open a web browser on the administrator’s Grafana console.
 For example:

 GrafanaWeb

-The apisix console shows one more command compared with the others, that allows you to open a tunnel to the engine, that is listening on a different port than the console.
-This enable the Publish service command available on each service.
+The Apisix Console shows one more command compared with the others, the create tunnel to apisix engine, that allows you to open a tunnel to the engine, that is listening on a different port than the console.
+This enable the Publish workload command available on each service.

 Apisix Commands